carlomarxdk/trilemma-of-truth/README.md

 - [x] Check `run_training.py` for SIL probes (SVM and Mean Difference)
 - [ ] Check `run_training.py` for `sAwMIL`
 - [ ] Upload `llama-3-8b` activations for the `city_locations` dataset
+- [ ] Check script for interventions
+- [ ] Check script for the cross-dataset generalization
 - [ ] Add scripts/notebooks for plot generation
 - [ ] Add examples: data loading
+- [ ] Describe the contents of the repository

 ## 📃 Licenses